ForgeCloud/konstraint/README.md

 To generate the accompanying documentation, use `konstraint doc <policy_dir>`.

 Both commands support the `--output` flag to specify where to save the output.
+Use `--rego-version v1` to generate OPA Rego v1 compatible ConstraintTemplates with the `code` field structure.
 For more detailed usage documentation, see the [CLI Documentation](docs/cli/konstraint.md).

 ## Why this tool exists